 Since the horrific mass shooting in El Paso in 2019, Texas has done very little to protect its communities, letting down its residents and endangering far too many lives.

 In recent years, Texas has suffered some of the deadliest mass shooting incidents in modern U.S. history.
-In 2017, Texas had the 27th-highest gun death rate among the states and, though it was a major exporter of crime guns, nearly 85% of crime guns recovered that year in Texas were originally sold in the state.
+In 2019, Texas had the 27th-highest gun death rate among the states and exported the third largest number of crime guns.
 In addition to repealing its dangerous campus carry law, Texas legislators should consider requiring background checks on gun sales, enacting an extreme risk law, investing in community violence intervention initiatives, and strengthening laws that restrict firearm access by people convicted of domestic violence, hate crimes, and other violent offenses.

 What Texas Does Well

 - Mental health record reporting

 - Child access prevention laws

 - Universal background checks

 - Gun owner licensing